Phuc3010/Phuc3010/README.md

 ### Hi there 👋
-I'm third year student at HCMUS, University of Science.
-I'm currently focus on NLP and self supervised learning. my main interest topics is Reinforcement learning and representation learning.
+- I'm a third year Data Science student at HCMUS, University of Science.
+I'm currently focus on NLP and self supervised learning.
+- My main interest topics is Reinforcement learning and representation learning.